Simly Dam

-Simly Dam is an 80 m high earthen embankment dam on the Soan River, 30 km east of Islamabad and Rawalpindi in Rawalpindi District, Punjab, Pakistan.A politician Haji Raja Kamal provided his land for the dam.
+Simly Dam is an 80 m high earthen embankment dam on the Soan River, 30 km east of Islamabad and Rawalpindi in Rawalpindi District, Punjab, Pakistan.
 It is the largest reservoir of drinking water to people living in Islamabad, the capital of Pakistan.
 The water stored in this dam is fed by the melting snow & natural springs of Murree hills.
 It was developed by the Capital Development Authority.
 Planning for the dam began in 1962 and it was not completed when expected in 1972 due to project delays.
 It was completed in 1983.

 Recreation

 Boating and Fishing are two main activities here.
 For fishing, you need to have license (permission) from Capital Development Authority.